 - This project will help answer the question: Are nitrate concentrations in private drinking water wells increasing, decreasing or staying the same?

 Nitrate is a water soluble molecule that is made up of nitrogen and oxygen.
 It is naturally occurring in the environment; however at elevated levels it can have negative effects on human health.
 According to a 2007 Minnesota Pollution Control report, nitrate is one of most common contaminants in Minnesota's groundwater, and in some areas of the state a significant number of wells have high nitrate levels (Minnesota's Ground Water Condition: A Statewide View, MPCA 2007).
 The U.S. Environmental Protection Agency (EPA) has established a drinking water Maximum Contaminant Level (MCL) of 10 mg/L for nitrate-nitrogen (EPA, 2009).
 Although nitrate occurs naturally, it can also originate from man-made sources such as fertilizer, animal manure and human waste.

 Regions of Minnesota most vulnerable to nitrate contamination are central and southeastern Minnesota.
 Central Minnesota counties are vulnerable because of widespread sandy soil and regions of southeast Minnesota are vulnerable because of shallow bedrock, sinkholes and underground caves (referred to as karst geology), which lead to exchanges between surface and ground water resources.

 Dodge, Fillmore, Goodhue, Houston, Mower, Olmsted, Rice, Wabasha, and Winona.
-The Southeast Minnesota Water Resources Board is the lead local project coordinator.
+The Olmstead Soil and Water Conservation District is the local partner contact.